Recovering From a Cardiac Arrest

 • Are my family members at higher risk of cardiac arrest?

-It is important to remember that family members, especially those you live with, have also “survived” this life-changing event with you.
-You may not see it, but they are struggling too, and they are trying their best to understand and support you.
-They also may need support.
+Family members, especially those you live with, have also “survived” this life-changing event with you.
+You may not see it, but they may be struggling, too.
+They are trying their best to understand and support you.
+They also may need support

 Support That Empowers